Garage71/storage-provider/README.md

 # storage-provider

-Arbitrary container of partuclar objects with limited access
+Arbitrary container of particular objects with limited access